sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 {
     class PullRequestPipeline : AzureDevopsPipelineDefinition
     {
-        // Name of the YAML file this pipeline will be serialized into public override string TargetFile => "azure-pipelines.yml";
+        // Name and where to serialize the YAML of this pipeline into public override string TargetFile => "azure-pipelines.yml";

-        // How to find this file
         public override TargetPathType TargetPathType => TargetPathType.RelativeToGitRoot;

         public override AzureDevOpsPipeline Pipeline => new()